Mariella Novotny

 Mariella Novotny (born Stella Marie Capes, 9 May 1941 – 1 February 1983) was an English socialite and prostitute who was part of Christine Keeler's social circle and mixed extensively with British establishment figures in the events leading up to the Profumo affair.

+Biography

 Novotny was born in Yorkshire in 1941.
-She married the club owner Horace Dibben in January 1960.
+She married the club owner and antique dealer Horace 'Hod' Dibben in January 1960.

 She has been said to have had relationships with John F. Kennedy and Robert Kennedy, and to have worked with MI5.

 In the 1989 film Scandal about the Profumo affair, she was portrayed by Britt Ekland.